-Some children experience multiple losses and bereavements.
+Some children and young people will experience multiple losses and bereavements.
 Everyone will experience grief in a unique and individual way.

-It is, of course, a fundamental loss and adjustment for any child to lose someone or something important to them – particularly a close family member.
-But with the right support most children will be able to find a way to move forward.
+It is, of course, a fundamental loss and adjustment for any child or young person to lose someone or something important to them – particularly a close family member.
+But with the right support most children and young people will be able to find a way to move forward.
 There are no limits about how long grieving should last and what it should consist of; it is a process that everyone goes through while they adjust and begin to cope with life without the person who they have lost or who has died.

-But, if a bereaved child struggles to cope with the emotional impact of their grief or feels unable to move forward, they can become ‘stuck’.
+But, if a bereaved child or young person struggles to cope with the emotional impact of their grief or feels unable to move forward, they can become ‘stuck’.
 This is sometimes known as complicated or chronic grief.
-When children get stuck, this can result in them developing negative ways to cope with their thoughts and feelings about loss.
-It can also predispose them to mental health problems if unsupported.
+When children and young people get stuck, this can result in them developing negative ways to cope with their thoughts and feelings about loss.

 - The relationship they had with the person who has died.
 Complicated grief is more likely to occur if the person was the child’s parent, sibling or best friend.